julionm/rust-studies/README.md

 - **function contracts**: means that the correct behaviour of a function relies on it's parameters meeting the requirements this function needs
 - when using angle brackets syntax to make a function or struct generic: `struct Point<T> || fn func<T> (var: T)` the correct is to say that the function or struct is generic over some type `T`
 - traits are used to describe shared behaviour in rust structs
+- the dangling reference is a problem where a reference points to other value than the value it was suppose to